 To keep both their patients and employees safe, health care providers completely restructured their services, pivoting from in-person to remote patient visits at record speed.
 For these organizations, this shift has been transformational — they’ve adopted new technology, overhauled workflows, and redefined team member roles.
 At this point, organizations have proven virtual care can be an option for safety net providers and their patients; what comes next is ensuring that virtual care can be sustained and expanded upon.
 This will require redesigning initial workflows to ensure equitable access, reduce provider burnout, prepare patients to engage virtually, and advocate for policy and payment reform.

-Through the Virtual Care Innovation Network, a community health collaboration founded by Kaiser Permanente, safety net organizations across nine states are redesigning care so that virtual care models continue after the pandemic abates and beyond.
-We’re bringing together leaders to solve complex challenges associated with the implementation, improvement, and sustainability of “virtual care,” also commonly known as “telehealth” or “telemedicine.”
-With our partners, our hope is that this program will:
+Through the Virtual Care Innovation Network, a community health collaboration founded by Kaiser Permanente, safety net organizations across nine states redesigned care so that virtual care models continue after the pandemic abates and beyond.
+We brought together leaders to solve complex challenges associated with the implementation, improvement, and sustainability of “virtual care,” also commonly known as “telehealth” or “telemedicine.”
+With our partners, this collaborative aimed to:

 - Expand and strengthen access to high-quality virtual care to ensure all patients served in the safety net benefit from these services.